MindsApplied/Minds_AI_EEG_Filter/README.md

-# Your Mind sAI Signal Filter DLL
+# Your Minds AI Signal Filter DLL

 This project contains samples for referencing your `MindsAI.dll` which requires a license key that can be purchased at https://www.minds-applied.com/